 Problems we hear from Agent groups programs

 Some "agent-friendly" platforms run their own agent program on the side.
-The reps you train end up in someone else's downline — and your group ends up subsidising the recruiting funnel.
+The reps you train end up in someone else's downline, and your group ends up funding the recruiting funnel.

 Rep-level chaos

-When every rep has a different workaround for terminals or vaulting, risk and support costs spike.
-The hierarchy is only as strong as its weakest sub-agent's tooling.
+When every rep ends up with a different workaround for terminals or the vault, risk and support cost go up.
+The hierarchy is only as strong as the worst rep's tooling.

-Sub-agent splits, group-level rollups, and override visibility get hand-stitched in spreadsheets when the gateway does not natively model office → group → agent → sub-agent.
+Sub-agent splits, group-level rollups, and override visibility end up hand-stitched in spreadsheets when the gateway does not natively model office, group, agent and sub-agent.

 Outcomes we optimize for

-Office → group → agent → sub-agent.
-Each level sees only what they should.
-Roll up reporting cleanly to the top, every time.
+Office, group, agent, sub-agent.
+Each level sees only what it should.
+Reporting rolls up to the top cleanly, every time.

-We have never run an agent program.
-Your reps come from you, get trained by you, and earn from you — not from a side channel we ran on top of your group.
+We have never run an agent program of our own.
+Your reps come from you, get trained by you, and earn from you.
+Not from a side channel we built on top of your group.

-Card-present, virtual terminal, ecommerce, recurring billing — all on one stack so reps do not get out-quoted by competitors stitching five-product stacks together.
+Card-present, virtual terminal, ecommerce, recurring billing.
+All on one stack, so reps do not get out-quoted by competitors stitching five vendors together.

 Where teams usually start